Kings Gap Environmental Education Center

 The peaceful setting and the vibrancy of its colorful blooms create a garden to be experienced and enjoyed in all seasons.
 This outdoor classroom inspires and teaches about plants while demonstrating sustainable gardening practices.
 Surrounded by a low stone wall, the garden is divided into three sections: herb garden, wildlife habitat garden featuring native plants, and a compost demonstration garden.

 Take time to view the garden and experience the solitude while you commune with nature.
 Guests will also get ideas on native plants to use in their own gardens to attract butterflies.

 Guided Hikes and Programs:

 Self-guided and guided programs range from historical tours of the mansion to interpretive walks through the gardens, grounds, and trails.
 Check our online events calendar for a list of guided hikes and other programs.

-Groups -- The Mansion is also available to rent for meetings, retreats, trainings, weddings, receptions and other special events.
+Groups -- The Mansion is also available to rent for meetings, retreats, training sessions, weddings, receptions and other special events.

 - Biking, Hiking & Trails